We want to especially thank an elite core of Odyssey II writers:

 Maya continued hacking at Paul's former body, unaware of the organism slipping over the patent leather of her boot until it was sliding through her sock and skin.

 Her exertion caused her body to absorb Paul quickly and within moments she carried her own flashing multi-colored scales.
-Inside, two minds – both foreign to the human body th
+Inside, two minds – both foreign to the human body they inhabited – fought for space and control.

 A Shower and a Change"Ah, damn.
 God damn."